The Best Cocktail Recipes to Enjoy for National Bourbon Day

 Directions:

-Place all the ingredients into a cocktail shaker., except for the ice Shake vigorously for about 20 seconds.
+Place all the ingredients into a cocktail shaker.
+Shake vigorously for about 20 seconds.
 Place ice in a glass and then pour the cocktail over it.
 Garnish it with a lemon wedge and serve immediately.

 Well, that does it for us today, folks.
-We hope the above bourbon-cocktail recipes allow you to not only observe National Bourbon Day with style but allow you to observe the whole month with style.
-As we said before and will probably say again, June is the booziest month of the year, and bourbon is the perfect drink to toast that fact.
-Until next time, be safe out there remember to always drink in moderation.
+We hope the above bourbon cocktail recipes allow you to not only observe National Bourbon Day with style but also enjoy the whole month.
+Until next time, be safe out there and remember to always drink in moderation.